 If Republicans turn out tomorrow, we win.

-Uh we have 8,000 poll watchers.
+We have 8,000 poll watchers.

-The Democrats are ahead in early voting, which is because they work so hard to get people uh to vote by absentee ballot and to vote by mail.
+But I also think that the whole pattern we've seen everywhere, the Democrats are ahead in early voting, which is because they work so hard to get people to vote by absentee ballot and to vote by mail.

-And then we come back on election day.
+And then we come back on Election Day.

 And that'll be the test.

-I might have a slight disagreement with you on one thing, and and that is, you know, they still have the drop boxes.
+I might have a slight disagreement with you on one thing, and that is, you know, they still have the drop boxes.

 I know they're monitoring them more closely, and I know we have more observers, and I'm not sure if they've made the adjustments to observe with COVID.